-20 Appendix 5 and paragraphs 20 -23.4 Chapman Submissions on Strategic Directions 25 August 2021
+&lt;sup>20 Appendix 5 and paragraphs 20 -23.4 Chapman Submissions on Strategic Directions 25 August 2021

-- In our view the CRPS, and in particular Objective 6.2.1, which seeks to avoid urban development outside of existing urban areas or greenfield priority areas for development, unless expressly provided for in the CRPS, is precisely the type of hard line boundary type provision that the NPS- UD identifies as requiring attention. - So given the clear and direct tensions between CRPS Objective 6.2.1 and Objective 2, Policy 1(a) and (d), Policy 6(d), and Policy 8 and Subpart 2 clause 3.8 we conclude that the CRPS only partially gives effect to the NPS-UD as required by the RMA.21 - The NPS-UD directs amendment to regional policy statements and/or district plans to give effect to the provisions of the NPS-UD as soon as practicable.
+- So given the clear and direct tensions between CRPS Objective 6.2.1 and Objective 2, Policy 1(a) and (d), Policy 6(d), and Policy 8 and Subpart 2 clause 3.8 we conclude that the CRPS only partially gives effect to the NPS-UD as required by the RMA. - The NPS-UD directs amendment to regional policy statements and/or district plans to give effect to the provisions of the NPS-UD as soon as practicable.
 We accept that does not mean urgently.
 However inaction and/or the absence of an explanation as to why there has been no change and or when the change will occur, would not be in accord with the direction to change as soon as practicable. - Given the extent of effects on communities, nationally, timeliness in interventions to address the housing crisis appears to us to be very important. - The Chapman submissions as well as referencing the Regional Councils own planning reports on PC1 in our view certainly provides strong support to the submission properly viewed; the CPRS only partially gives effect to the NPS-UD.
-However we do note in later submissions22 Wynn Williams challenge the accuracy of those submissions.
-We are not in a position to validate one view over the other. - However given the CRPS includes housing targets that originated from the now replaced or superseded NPS-UDC (2016), and given the housing requirements under the NPS-UD are both different and are yet to be entered (as soon as practicable) after a Housing Capacity Assessment (HCA) is made, we agree with the Chapman submission that this is another reason why the CRPS is at best partially giving effect to the NPS-UD. - 116 We do acknowledge Minister Parker's letter dated 28 May 202123 to the Chief Executive Environment Canterbury records on page 1 that Environment Canterbury has complied with the Resource Management Act 1991, regulations made under it, and any relevant national direction. - However, the letter is broad in its ambit and primarily addresses the issue of the CRPS PC1 streamlined planning process.
+However we do note in later submissions Wynn Williams challenge the accuracy of those submissions.
+We are not in a position to validate one view over the other. - However given the CRPS includes housing targets that originated from the now replaced or superseded NPS-UDC (2016), and given the housing requirements under the NPS-UD are both different and are yet to be entered (as soon as practicable) after a Housing Capacity Assessment (HCA) is made, we agree with the Chapman submission that this is another reason why the CRPS is at best partially giving effect to the NPS-UD. - We do acknowledge Minister Parker's letter dated 28 May 2021 to the Chief Executive Environment Canterbury records on page 1 that Environment Canterbury has complied with the Resource Management Act 1991, regulations made under it, and any relevant national direction. - However, the letter is broad in its ambit and primarily addresses the issue of the CRPS PC1 streamlined planning process.
 We accept that at the time the letter was written given the requirement to include the Policy 8 criteria was a future requirement the CRPS could be taken to give effect to the NPS-UD. - However the letter, understandably, does not include a consideration of the current context of applying the NPS-UD to planning decisions relating to plan changes and the district plan review.
-So we consider the weight given to this letter should reflect the absence of detailed considerations of the current context and absence of explanations as to why the criteria given the opportunity to include them was not taken.
+So we consider the weight given to this letter should reflect the absence of detailed considerations of the current context and absence of explanations as to why the criteria given the opportunity to include them was not taken. - As well given the earlier discussion on how and what materials can be utilised when planning documents interpreted we do think relying on this letter to assist in interpreting whether or not PC1 gives effect to the NPS-UD is going beyond what is allowed.
+So while the letter provides context in our view is does not have a role in the interpretative exercise.